ERP for SMEs in 2025: ERPNext vs Odoo vs SAP – Which One Should You Choose?

 – Many features require paid modules.

-– Performance issues at scale unless optimized correctly.
+– Performance issues at scale unless optimised correctly.

 Critical Factors to Consider in 2025